-Getting into graduate school is a major achievement.
-What were the reasons or factors in your life that allowed you to achieve this distinction?

-What are the most pressing problems facing Canada today?
+- Getting into graduate school is a major achievement.
+What were the reasons or factors in your life that allowed you to achieve this distinction? - What are the most pressing problems facing Canada today? - Why do these problems exist? - What forces facilitate or prevent Canadians from solving these problems?